 Creating a bog garden in your landscape is an enjoyable project that allows you to experiment with different plant species.
 So exactly what is a bog garden anyway?
-Bog gardens exist in nature in low-lying areas, or around ponds, lakes or streams.
+Bog gardens exist in nature in low-lying areas or around ponds, lakes, and streams.
 Bog garden plants love overly moist soil, which is waterlogged, but not standing.
 These marshy gardens make a lovely attraction in any landscape and can quickly turn an unused, water-logged spot in the yard into a wonderful scenic attraction.

 How to Build a Bog Garden

 Constructing a bog garden is not a difficult task.
 Choose a site that receives at least five hours of full sunlight.
-Dig a hole that is about 2 feet deep and as wide as you would like your garden.
+Dig a hole that is about 2 feet (61 cm.) deep and as wide as you would like your garden to be.

-In order to keep the plants from rotting, it is necessary to poke drainage holes around the edge of the liner, one foot below the soil surface.
-Fill the hole with a mixture of 30% coarse sand and 70% peat moss, compost and native soil.
+In order to keep the plants from rotting, it is necessary to poke drainage holes around the edge of the liner, one foot (31 cm.) below the soil surface.
+Fill the hole with a mixture of 30 percent coarse sand and 70 percent peat moss, compost, and native soil.
 Allow the bog to settle for one week and keep it well watered.